Now Accepting New Patients ยท Same-Week Appointments

 What Is a Herniated Disc?

-A herniated disc occurs when the soft inner nucleus of an intervertebral disc pushes through a tear in the tougher outer annulus fibrosus, compressing nearby nerve roots or the spinal cord.
-This compression triggers both mechanical pressure and chemical inflammation โ€” the combination of which produces the characteristic symptoms of herniated disc disease.
+A herniated disc occurs when the soft inner nucleus (nucleus pulposus) of an intervertebral disc pushes through a tear in the tougher outer ring (annulus fibrosus), compressing nearby nerve roots or the spinal cord.
+This compression triggers both mechanical pressure on the nerve and a chemical inflammatory response โ€” the combination produces the characteristic symptoms of herniated disc disease.
+Disc herniations are most common at L4-L5 and L5-S1 in the lumbar spine, and C5-C6 and C6-C7 in the cervical spine.

-Symptoms
+Common Symptoms

-• Spinal cord stimulation for persistent neuropathic symptoms
+• Spinal cord stimulation โ€” for persistent neuropathic symptoms that fail to resolve with injections and therapy

 Frequently Asked Questions